 Norway - eCommerceNorway - eCommerce

 Nordic consumers have achived a high level of maturity when it comes to e-commerce, and foreign players enjoy good prospects for success in the Nordic region.
 End users in the region, including in Norway, are technology-savy and qualified spenders, and at the very top of e-commerce usage in Europe and globally.
 Manufacturers, vendors and retailers considering selling through the Internet have the opportunity to get in contact with customers more easily, but still need to consider challenges related to fulfillment, shipping, taxes, value added tax (VAT), and technical regulations.
-Norway is among the countries in Europe most dependent on foreign e-commerce players.
+Norway is among the countries in Europe most cross border shopping.

 Current Market Trends

 Two trends are still dominant: Omni-channel (integration of physical and digital sales) and mobile shopping.
 Brick and mortar retailers are practically required to offer shopping online to maintain revenues.
 The differentiator is the seamlessness of the omni-channel offering.
 Mobile platforms have bypassed stationary in terms of revenue – so catering for mobile solutions is a minimum requirement for businesses selling online.
 More than 1/3 of the population in Norway shop on their mobile phones every month.
 On the horizon, blockchain, and more sophisticated logistics solutions could play a role.
-Ultimately, understanding customers through the use of small and big data will also separate market segment winners from losers.
+Ultimately, understanding customers through the use of small and big data will be a diferentiator for vendors

 B2B is becoming increasingly similar to B2C shopping when it comes to end user experience and flexibility.
 In addition, vendors who can create a technological interface with customer procurement, or ERP-systems, will have a clear advantage.

 From a logistical point of view, e-commerce often becomes a question of volume and scale.
 Depending on the product, individual parcels sent from the United States may not be able to compete in Europe because of prohibitive shipping costs and shipping time.
 Several service providers in Europe, most notably in The Netherlands, specialize in hosting shipping-, handling-, and fulfillment services for small, non-EU companies.
-However, there is typically a fixed cost associated with this type of service, and U.S. vendors should not expect to break even from the very beginning.
+However, there is typically a fixed cost associated with this type of service, and U.S. vendors should not expect to be profitable from the first parcel.

 E-Commerce Intellectual Property Rights